-The palm dotted Lummus park and fresh winds blowing from the Atlantic Ocean
+The palm-filled Lummus park and fresh winds from the Atlantic

-So this was Miami’s famous Art Deco district at night.
-For daytime pictures, check out my post Miami Beach and Ocean Drive.
+So now we have been on a night walk across Miami’s famous Art Deco district.
+For daytime photos check out this post Cycling along Miami Beach and Ocean Drive.

 More about Miami Travel

-- See more Miami main sights by car: Sightseeing in Miami: A Miami Driving Route
+- More Miami main sights: Sightseeing in Miami: A Miami Driving Route

-- Make a day trip to the Everglades or drive along the Florida Keys to Key West: find my Everglades and Key West posts on the Florida category page.
+- Make a day trip to the Everglades or drive along the Florida Keys to Key West: find our Everglades and Key West posts on the Florida category page.